hope-yao/BEGAN-tensorflow/readme.md

 Note that we are trying to recover the information of "cross" from data directly.
 Instead, we wish the network to figure out the distribution for the "cross"  from the "cross+square" and "square" data by doing subtraction.
 ![model](/../subnets/assets/itr44500.png)
+> Original images x_r, reconstruct real images x_r_rec, generated images x_f, reconstructed generated images x_f_rec
+> output of the first decoder subnetwork when x_f as input, output of the first decoder subnetwork when x_r as input
+> output of the second decoder subnetwork when x_f as input, output of the second decoder subnetwork when x_r as input
-> it seems that the network can infer the mean value of the "cross" distribution, but not the variance.
+> output of the first generator subnetwork with random input, output of the second decoder subnetwork with random input However, from current results, it seems that the network can infer the mean value of the "cross" distribution, but not the variance.